fleetdm/fleet/handbook/growth.md

 ## Promoting blog posts on social media

-Once a blog post has been written, approved, and published, please ensure that it has been promoted on social media.
+Once a blog post has been written, approved, and published, ensure that it is promoted on social media.
 Please refer to our [Publishing as Fleet](https://docs.google.com/document/d/1cmyVgUAqAWKZj1e_Sgt6eY-nNySAYHH3qoEnhQusph0/edit?usp=sharing) guide for more detailed information.

 ## Press releases